 The Company is an open-end management investment company currently consisting of 35 separate portfolios.
 The Company is registered under the Investment Company Act of 1940, as amended, (the "1940 Act") and was organized as a Maryland corporation on February 29, 1988.
-This SAI pertains to the Class I, Class A and Class C Shares of the U.S. Large Cap Equity Fund, the Class I, Class A and Class C Shares of the U.S. Small Cap Equity Fund, and the Class I Shares, Class A Shares, and Class C Shares of the Global Equity Fund, each a diversified portfolio.
+This SAI pertains to Shares of the SGI Peak Growth Fund, SGI Prudent Growth Fund, and SGI Conservative Fund, each a diversified portfolio.
 Summit Global Investments, LLC ("Summit" or the "Adviser") serves as the investment adviser to the Funds.